Rainbow 100: Keyboard

-The Rainbow 100 and the other two microcomputers which DEC announced at the same time (DECmate II and Pro-350) had two quirks that annoyed conservative users.
-The LK201 keyboard used a new layout that made some Teletype Model 33 and VT100 users unhappy.
-However, the VT220 style of this keyboard can clearly be seen in the layout of the enhanced 101-key keyboard adopted by IBM in 1985.
+The Rainbow 100 and the other two microcomputers which DEC announced at the same time (DECmate II and Pro-350) had an LK201 keyboard which was an evolution of the Teletype Model 33 and VT100 keyboard.
+The VT220 style of this keyboard can clearly be seen in the layout of the enhanced 101-key keyboard adopted by IBM in 1985 which became the dominant full sized keyboard layout style.

 Third-party

 Third-party upgrades were also available, including an 80286 (286) processor upgrade (Turbow-286), a 3.5-inch disk adapter kit (IDrive), and a battery-backed clock chip (ClikClok), all from Suitable Solutions.

 In 1984, the first computer support for Native American languages began with the Rainbow 100.
 Rock Point Community School on the Navajo reservation in Arizona commissioned a ROM chip for the Navajo language, enabling the school to create bilingual computer programs.

 Univation produced a number of products for the Rainbow as well.
 They offered add-in memory cards, hard disk controllers and LAN cards.
 The Univation disk interface was SASI/SCSI-1, but not software compatible with DEC's Winchester Disk option.
 It was based on a design by Xebec.

 C.H.S. created a dual-Winchester controller for the DEC Rainbow as well.
 It was compatible enough with the DEC's disk controller that one could boot off it on the 100B/100+/190.
 Like DEC's offering, it was based on Western Digital's WD1010 chip.
 However, additional drivers were needed to access the second hard drive.

 REC of Switzerland created a SCSI card for the Rainbow.

 There was an "ACT Winchester Option" available in Australia for which drivers have recently surfaced.

 Duncan MacDonald, Inc. offered a 20MB Floppy tape cartridge using a rebranded Cipher Data Products Model 525 floppy-tape cartridge tape drive.
 It used 3M DC600A tapes and could back up a 20MB RD31 in about 30 minutes.
 It included software to backup MS-DOS, CP/M and CCP/M partitions.
 List price in 1987 was $1200.
-In addition, Duncan MacDonald, Inc. provided MFM disks in 20MB, 40MB, and 67MB that used the same disks that DEC sold for much more, and provided a steel cabinet with power supply so the Rainbow's power supply wouldn't be overtaxed by the power requirements of larger disks.
+In addition, Duncan MacDonald, Inc. provided MFM disks in 20MB, 40MB, and 67MB that used the same disks that DEC sold for much more, and provided a steel cabinet with power supply so the Rainbow's power supply would not be overtaxed by the power requirements of larger disks.